-- 99% of Korean-speakers aged 15+ with low ELP in NSW are first generation migrants (16,000) born in South Korea. - 1 in 3 first generation Korean migrants are not proficient in English (34%), while 99% of 2nd generation and 94% of 3rd generation Korean-speakers are proficient. - 1 in 3 low ELP Korean-speakers are new migrants\ who migrated from South Korea.
+- 99% of Korean-speakers aged 15+ with low ELP in NSW are first generation migrants (16,000) born in South Korea. - 1 in 3 first generation Korean migrants are not proficient in English (34%), while 99% of 2nd generation and 94% of 3rd generation Korean-speakers are proficient.
+1 in 3 low ELP Korean-speakers are new migrants who migrated from South Korea.
+Of whom the majority (56%) are middle-age - 1 in 3 low ELP Korean-speakers are new migrants who migrated from South Korea.
 Of whom, the majority (56%) are middle-aged (40-59 years).
 Korean-speakers is a relatively new language community in NSW, with 61% arriving to Australia within the last 20 years.